ganeti/ganeti/man/gnt-instance.rst

 Since the name check is used to compute the IP address, if you pass this option you must also pass the ``--no-ip-check`` option.

-If you don't wat the instance to automatically start after creation, this is possible via the ``--no-start`` option.
+If you don't want the instance to automatically start after creation, this is possible via the ``--no-start`` option.
 This will leave the instance down until a subsequent **gnt-instance start** command.